 Attention reader!
 Don’t stop learning now.
 Get hold of all the important HTML concepts with the Web Design for Beginners | HTML course.

-- <div>: It define or create division or section in the web page.
+- <div>: It defines or creates division or section in the web page.

-- <aside>: It dones the same job by creating section or division but it conntains only the content that is related to the main web page.
+- <aside>: It does the same job by creating a section or division but it contains only the content that is related to the main web page.

-The <aside> tags makes easy to design the page and it enhances clarity of html document.
+The <aside> tag makes it easy to design the page and it enhances the clarity of HTML document.
 It let us easily recognize the main text and subordinate text.
 In both the time <div> and <aside> need CSS to specific design.
 The <aside> tag supports Global attributes and Event attributes in HTML.